ashki23/sbox/README.md

 - `--history`: Return jobs history for last day, week, month or year.
 It requires one of the day/week/month/year options as an argument.
 It uses Slurm `sacct` command and returns empty output if the cluster does not use Slurm for users' account management.
 - `--pending`: Return user's pending jobs by using Slurm `squeue` command.
 - `--running`: Return user's running jobs by using Slurm `squeue` command.
+- `--cancel`: Cancel jobs by a single ID or a comma separated list of IDs using Slurm `scancel` command.
 - `--qos`: Show user's quality of services (QOS) and a list of available QOS in the cluster.
 It uses Slurm `sacctmgr show assoc` command and returns empty output if the cluster does not use Slurm for users' account management.
 - `--quota`: Return user's disk quotas.
 It uses `lfs quota` command for LFS systems and Unix `df` command for NFS systems.
 It returns pooled size of the disk if the cluster does not have user/group storage accounts.
 - `--ncpu`: Show number of available cpus on the cluster using Slurm `sinfo` command.